Thieves' Road (Feshiebridge to Glen More)

 Back to Search

-Newsflash: 14th March 2020 sees a guided walk using this Thieves Road as part of the Walks Programme arranged by ScotWays for its members; for 2020 the walks celebrate ScotWays' 175th Anniversary.
+Newsflash: 14th March 2020 saw a guided walk using this Thieves Road as part of a special 175th Anniversary Walks Programme arranged for ScotWays members; in light of the Covid-19 pandemic, the remaining walks will likely be rearranged for 2021.
 Other historic routes featured include the Herring Road, the Stoneymollan Road, the Cauldstane Slap, the Old Road by Macduff's Cross and the Spout of Ballochleam.
-If you're not yet a ScotWays member, please consider joining up as membership helps support the Heritage Paths project and it'd be great to see you on the walks!
+If you're not yet a ScotWays member, please consider joining up as membership helps support the Heritage Paths project; it'll be great to see you on the walks when we're all back out and about!

 From Feshiebridge the original line of this track heads NNW and goes round a small gate onto a now disused section of road.
 Crossing the unclassified road it then enters a forest car park at NH853043.
 The main forest track is followed until reaching a junction at NH857045 and taking the left hand track over the Moor of Feshie.
 At the next junction – NH863054 – take a right, heading E towards the hills.
 Follow this good forest road until a cairn is sighted at NH878056.
 The way forward is to the right of this cairn.
 The track narrows slightly at first and then becomes little more than a footpath as it descends to cross a small stream on a wooden bridge at NH882056.
 The track then rises and passes Inshriach (Drake's) Bothy at NH883056.
 The path now becomes narrower and less well surfaced, crosses a shallow ford at NH888056 and heads NE towards Loch Gamhna to a junction at NH893068.
 Taking a right here leads to the Loch an Eilein circular path at NH893071.